andrea-passini-informatica/TwitterAverageMetrics/README.md

 ## Structure

-This project is compossed by 2 different webAp:
+This project is compossed by 2 different webApp:
 > - Proxy: "beat-cors-server-master".
 > - Main App: "TwitterMetrics".